ascorbic/impala/README.md

 ### Why did you build this?

 Mainly to learn, but also because there's no statically-rendered [create-react-app](https://github.com/facebook/create-react-app) equivalent.
 I often want a simple React site with static rendering but no SSR.
-Astro is awesome, but I want something that's just React.
+Astro is awesome, but I want something that's more vanilla React.

-### Should I use this in production?

-Dear god no. It's barely alpha.

 ### Does it support SSR